gcanti/fp-ts/docs/modules/Array.ts.md

 ## findLastIndex

-Returns the index of the last element of the list which matches the predicate, wrapped in `Some`.
+Returns the index of the last element of the list which matches the predicate.
-Returns `None` if not found.
+It returns an `Option` containing the index or `None` if not found.

 **Signature**